Italian Adventist College

 About the School

-Istituto Avventista Villa Aurora (Italian Adventist College) is located on a 14th Century Renaissance Villa in suburban Florence, the main city of the Province of Tuscany.
+The Italian Adventist University Villa Aurora is located on a 14th Century Renaissance Villa in suburban Florence, the main city of the Province of Tuscany.
 Students enjoy the birthplace of the renaissance which changed the course of the world’s history.
 Only a 15-minute ride to the Center of Florence, its location gives optimal access to Italy’s rich historical, musical, and artistic culture and resources.
 The villa, itself, is of great architectural value and beauty.
 The garden surrounding it contains many indigenous and exotic species of plants and flowers, and many trees dating back several hundred years.
 The surroundings provide a serene environment ideal for study and the various cultural and recreational activities offered by the school.

-Founded in 1940, the school offers governmentally-recognized university-level studies in theology.
-A coeducational institution with an average class size of 15, the school family consists of approximately 100 members during the regular academic year.
+Founded in 1940, the university also offers governmentally-recognized university-level studies in theology.
+A coeducational institution with an average class size of 15.
+The school family consists of approximately 100 members during the regular academic year.

-A new, large classroom building was opened during the 1995-96 school year.
+A new large classroom building was opened during the 1995-96 academic year.
 Students attend most of their classes in the morning from Monday to Friday, while in the afternoon Monday through Thursday students get the opportunity to experience hands-on courses geared towards art.

 Three residence halls provide separate housing for men and women.
 In recent years the residence halls have been remodeled while a new kitchen, cafeteria, and library have been built to better serve students.
-The bathing facilities of the women’s dormitory have been refurbished, and the men’s dormitories now enjoy bathrooms within each room.
 Depending on enrollment, there will be 2-4 students per room.

-The 15,000 volume library is under constant development.
-It offers easy access to various works of Italian and foreign literature, history, sciences, ecology, and works dealing with theology.
-A moderate amount of outside educational subsidies are dedicated to the further development of the multi-media department.
+The 15,000-volume library is under constant development and it offers easy access to various works of Italian/foreign literature, history, sciences, ecology, and works dealing with theology.
+A moderate amount of outside educational subsidies is dedicated to the further development of the multi-media department.
 Beyond the library, the greater resources of Florence’s museums, palaces and churches provide extended opportunities for students to learn about the culture of Italy and the city that was so vital in initiating the Renaissance and Western civilization.

 Students will find the school library and the multi-media lab a user-friendly environment for studying, word processing, and surfing the internet.
 The campus has a multipurpose athletic field (tennis, basketball, soccer, and volleyball), a TV room, a game room, and a student cafeteria.
 These, along with the many other resources available on campus, compliment the first-class instruction provided by the Institute’s qualified faculty and staff.

-Students enrolled in the ACA program are permitted to stay at the campus no earlier than two days before the published arrival date, and stay no later than two days after the published departure date, and/or if you stay two days after the published departure date.
-Provided that space is available and students ake the proper reservation with the administration AHEAD OF TIME, an additional charge will be required for any days exceeding this grace period.
-Students who need to stay at Villa Aurora during Christmas and Spring breaks may do so at no additional charge, but should be aware that the cfeteria closes for a few days (dates will be posted) and the students will be responsible for their own food.
+Important Info: Students enrolled in the ACA program are permitted to stay at the campus no earlier than two days before the published arrival date and stay no later than two days after the published departure date (at no extra charge).
+Arrangements must be made with the administration Ahead of time if students need to stay more than the two days allowed (upon the arrival and departure dates) an additional charge will be required.
+Students who need to stay at Villa Aurora University during Christmas and Spring breaks may do so at no additional charge but should be aware that the cafeteria closes for a few days (dates will be posted) and the students will be responsible for their own food.

 The aims of the Italian Language and Culture Department are: